-The Erosion Control Division enforces the Erosion Control Ordinance and the Stormwater Ordinance; administers the Neuse Buffer Rules; reviews erosion control plans; issues plan approvals and permits; inspects permitted sites; and investigates complaints and unauthorized land disturbances.
+The Erosion Control Division enforces the Erosion Control and Stormwater portions of the Unified Development Ordinance (UDO); administers the Neuse Buffer Rules; reviews erosion control plans; issues plan approvals and permits; inspects permitted sites; and investigates complaints and unauthorized land disturbances.

 Erosion Control Permits and Information:

 - Erosion Control Permit (Application Forms)

 - Process Flowchart (pdf)

 - Tree Harvesting in Orange County, What you Need to Know brochure (Documents)

 - Soil Erosion and Sedimentation Control as outlined in the UDO (Unified Development Ordinance)

 - New Stormwater Requirements

 New Development in Orange County